 If it is a rental and you will have a lease, the lender may be able to use the rental income in your mortgage application.

-If the cottage you are looking at needs to be touched up in a few areas to make it more modern, many lenders will not have a problem with that.
+If the cottage you are looking at needs to be touched up in a few areas, many lenders will not have a problem with that.

-However if the cottage you are looking at currently is inhabitable then a traditional lender may have concerns about this.
+However if the cottage you are looking at currently is inhabitable then a traditional lender may have concerns.

 If the drinking water is from the lake or river, most lenders will want to make sure there is a water filtration system in place and that the water is portable.
 When there is no system in place some lenders will do a hold back with your real estate lawyer until you can confirm that you have installed one.